facelessuser/Rummage/docs/src/markdown/preferences.md

 placed in the same folder as the original source, or if they are put into a subfolder.
 You can also configure the name of the subfolder used or the extension used when not writing to a subfolder.

+If you need to quickly delete all backups, you can select `File -> Delete Backups` from the main menu.

 ## Import/Export Settings

 If desired, Rummage's settings can be exported to a JSON file or imported from a JSON file.
 This can be particularly